Jagat-vasveliya/ToDo/README.md

 This is a ToDo List Project,
 It's Done Using React JS,
-For this project I use JSON array for storing the ToDo items, and I use many types of functionalitie of react Like, JSON array, filter method, map method,
+For this project I use JSON array for storing the ToDo items, and I use many types of functionalitie of react js Like, JSON array, filter method, map method,